Shubham-Saboo/JTracker/readme.md

 #### Version 2.0.0
 - Major bug fixes for the job search feature
-- Implemented a ChatBot to solve user queries
+- Implemented an interactive ChatBot to solve user queries
-- Added a feature to build a resume in a word file from user input
+- Added a new feature to build a resume in a word file from user input
 - Used the OpenAI API to generate the cover letter for a specific company and Job Role

 #### Version 2.0.1
-- Enhanced the UI of the application with major changes
+- Enhanced the UI of the application with major upgrades
-- Added a Set Reminder function for different applications
+- Added a Set Reminder function for wishlist applications
+- Modified the SideBar and the Navigation Bar
 - Updated badges for repo
 - Updated GitHub workflows files